klees/ILIAS/docs/documentation/input-processing.md

 This suggests, that this implementation needs to be the base for secure input processing, at least regarding the usage of `$_GET`, `$_POST` and `$_COOKIE`.

-We also need to consider carefully what the benefits of a future API are and how we document and communicate them.
+We thus need to consider carefully what the benefits of a future API are and how we document and communicate them.

 ### Reality of ILIAS Development